-We describe these rooms as ‘cosy’ because they are slightly smaller than the magnificent rooms on the first and second floor.
+We describe these rooms as ‘cosy’ because they are slightly smaller than rooms on the first and second floor.
 Lighting, furniture and interior décor have been carefully considered when looking at how to maximise this space.
 As you would expect, the views are very special from the top of Albion House with many describing these rooms as the prettiest and most romantic.

 Super-King Accessible Room

 This is our fully accessible room.
 Reached by taking the lift from the ground floor you get to experience much of the building’s original features on the way to your spacious, comfortable room with an external lower-ground floor terrace.
 The terrace room is a luxurious space with excellent wheelchair access and bathroom facilities.

 Being slightly smaller than some of our more spacious rooms, we have arranged the room’s furniture and layout slightly more creatively.
 Lighting, furniture and interior décor have been considered when considering how to maximise this space.
 Walk over to the window, slide open the sash window, gaze out to sea and feel the coastal breeze on your face.
 This room is on the second floor and has wonderful direct sea views.
 It also has a queen size bed and large walk in shower.

 Super-King with Sea View & Balcony

 This room, also known as the Little Victoria Room where Princess Victoria recuperated in 1835, has very high ceilings with elegant, Georgian doors leading out on to the Regency balcony.
 A super-king sized bed, harbour views and the last of the setting sun means this bedroom has a great deal to offer.